mtemkit/Linux-Commands/README.md

 # Linux-Commands

 ### What is this?

-This is a Compendium of Linux Commands (descriptions & helpful personal examples) that I have documented while using them throughout personal projects, studies, and work.
+This is a Compendium of Linux Commands (files with descriptions & helpful personal examples) that I have documented while using them throughout personal projects, studies, and work.
+I have also coded a simple webpage to display these commands in an organized manner.

-### Demo of Commands:

-I have coded a simple webpage to display the commands.
 Each command has a title, description, and example.

-You can find the site:
+### Demo of Linux Commands Site:

 ### Purpose: